clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

    man thermald

-`ThermalMonitor`_ is a GUI application that can visually graph and log temperatures from thermald.
+`ThermalMonitor`_ is a GUI application that can visually graph and log temperatures from :command:`thermald`.
 To use ThermalMonitor, add the :command:`desktop-apps-extras` bundle and add your user account to the power
 group: